saadshah8/Pandas-DataAnalysis/README.md

-# Pandas-DataAnalysis
+# Pandas Lecture Repository

- A comprehensive guide to learning Pandas for data manipulation and analysis with hands-on Jupyter notebooks and exercises
+This repository contains materials and code for learning and understanding **Pandas**, a powerful Python library for data manipulation and analysis.

+## 📑 Overview

+This lecture covers the following key aspects of Pandas:
+- Series and DataFrames
+- Data loading and manipulation
+- Filtering and sorting data
+- Handling missing values
+- Grouping and aggregating data
+- Merging and joining DataFrames
+- Time series analysis